-OUR TEAM at John Farage O’Brien commands a vast range of skills, from quantity surveying through project management and contract law to legal support and the arts of representation.
+John Farage O’Brien offers the full set of relevant skills, from quantity surveying through project management and contract law to legal support and the arts of representation.

-It includes the crucial skills needed when in mediation, conciliation or other dispute resolution hearings, as well as those which are central to chairing or conducting such proceedings.
+It includes the crucial skills needed in mediation, conciliation or other dispute resolution hearings, as well as those central to chairing or conducting such proceedings.

-Apart from this complex of skills and the forensic abilities developed in the course of 15 years — more than 100 if you total the team’s experience — there is another dimension.
+Apart from this complex of skills and the forensic abilities developed over 15 years, more than 100 if you total the team’s experience.

 Below, you can read John O’Brien’s take on that strategic dimension in dispute resolution, and an account of the extraordinary complexity of construction disputes.